 Installing a license file

-Make sure both the Tanner L-Edit and IPKISS licenses are working.
+Make sure both the Siemens L-Edit and IPKISS licenses are working.

 Please refer to License types for full instructions on how to setup the licensing.

 If this is your first time you use an OpenAccess (OA) enabled electronic design automation (EDA) tool, here is some terminology that you should be aware of:

 A standard interface for software tools to use IC design databases.
 OpenAccess is an application programming interface (API) to databases which hold design information, such as for electronic or photonic ICs.
 For instance, an OA database can contain technology settings, and different cells with layout data and schematic data, up to complete IC designs.
 OA allows different software tools to access such database through a standard.
 The demonstration libraries in this tutorial are OA libraries, generated by IPKISS, using the standard OA database implementation.
 You can see it as a collection of files representing technology and design information.

 A file that describes the the name and location of each library included in an IC design project, supported by the major tools.

 A library that is used as technology reference.
 The technology settings (layers, grid, database units) are loaded from this library.
 It may also contain a series of predefined components (grating couplers, waveguides, couplers, splitters, ring resonators, …).